AmbulnzLLC/devops-scratch/deploy-docs/readme.md

 ECS will register them for us.

-For routing, choose "existing target group" and select the root http target grout you created in the previous step.
+For routing, choose "existing target group" and select the root http target group you created in the previous step.
 Leave the other fields on their defaults.
 Then, click through to the end.

 ## Step 7: Add Target Groups to Load Balancer